J0eCool/scythe-engine/doc/hot-reload.md

 Game-specific logic is put into dynamically loaded libraries.

-There's a data API for persisting state between code updates.
-Ideally it can handle data migrations, so if fields are changed things still work.
-This could also be used for handling save data, since we're serializing the data anyway.

 ## Implementation

 There's a Dylib class responsible for handling the details of loading/reloading, as well as being the struct that holds the function pointers for the dynamically loaded code